 Income Taxes Vs Consumption Taxes Or A VAT

 In addition to noting the fact that we collect taxes via a number of different policy mechanisms in the United States – an individual income tax, a corporate income tax, a payroll tax on wages, etc. – it is also crucial to bear in mind that there is another significant pillar of tax policy used in most other developed countries except ours – a consumption tax, such as a national sales tax or a value-added tax (VAT).
 Although many individual states use a state-level sales tax, we do not have a sales tax levied at the national level (or the levied-in-the-process-of-production equivalent, a national VAT).
 Without a doubt, applying a VAT or national sales tax to our system would have an economic impact, and would impact an individual’s financial plan by raising the general cost of their purchases; nonetheless, a sales tax or VAT is not an income tax, and planning steps that sought to avoid higher income tax brackets in the future might again be unhappy with the outcome.

 This is not to say that income tax brackets cannot or might not rise in the future – in point of fact, they are already scheduled to rise by several percentage points in just a few months with the expiration of the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA).

-Nonetheless, you might want to think twice before planning too aggressively for the "inevitability" of rising income tax rates in the future.
-We will have to tackle our government deficits at some point in the future, but the income tax system (and its tax rates) are not the only policy tool in the Federal government's quiver.
+Nonetheless, you might want to think twice before planning too aggressively, such as doing massive Roth conversions today, in anticipation of the “inevitability” of rising income tax rates in the future.
+We will have to tackle our government deficits at some point in the future, but the income tax system (and its tax rates) are not the only policy tool in the Federal government’s quiver.